Skip to main content

 (2) When a misapplied payment occurs due to a CSEA error, within two business days of the CSEA becoming aware of the error, the CSEA will take appropriate actions to resolve the misapplied payment.
 When necessary, the CSEA will submit through SETS a request to payment analysis and account reconciliation (PAAR) for a financial correction to resolve a misapplied payment.

-(3) PAAR will complete a financial correction to resolve a misapplied payment when PAAR determines that a financial correction is necessary, either upon receipt of a financial correction request from the CSEA, or CSPC, or as a result of research conducted by PAAR.
+(3) PAAR will complete a financial correction to resolve a misapplied payment when necessary, either upon a financial correction request from the CSEA or CSPC, or based on PAAR research.
 When PAAR denies a financial correction request, PAAR will notify the CSEA of the reason for denial.

 (E) Incorrect disbursement.